googlegenomics/bigquery-examples/1000genomes/README.md

 <img src="figure/shared_variants_by_pop.png" title="plot of chunk shared variants by pop" alt="plot of chunk shared variants by pop" style="display: block; margin: auto;" />

 The plot is interesting but a little too busy.
-Let"s break it down into separate plots for common and rare variants.
+Let's break it down into separate plots for common and rare variants.

 First, common variants: